Key Takeaways

 Businesses with 40+ Google reviews and a 4.5+ star rating appear in the map pack for local searches roughly 3x more often than businesses with fewer than 10 reviews.
 That's not a guess.
 Search "plumber near me" or "dentist [any town]" in incognito and count the reviews on the top 3 results versus everything below them.
 The pattern is consistent.

 Reviews are a direct ranking factor for local search.
 Google has confirmed this.
-The data backs it up: 98% of consumers read online reviews for local businesses according to BrightLocal's 2024 survey.
+The data backs it up: 98% of consumers use the internet to find information about local businesses, and 87% use Google specifically to evaluate them, according to BrightLocal's research.
 76% of people who search for a local business on their phone visit one within 24 hours.
 And businesses that respond to reviews earn 35% more revenue on average.
 But most businesses approach reviews backwards.
 They ask once, get a handful, then stop.
 Or they wait until they have an unhappy customer and scramble to dilute the damage.
 Neither works.

 The Review Collection System (Not Tips, a System)